turahe/master-data/docs/sort.md

 1. Implement the `Turahe\Master\Contracts\Sortable` interface.
 2. Use the trait `Turahe\Master\Traits\SortableTrait`.
 3. Optionally specify which column will be used as the order column.
-The default is `order_column`.
+The default is `record_ordering`.

 ### Example